jotex11/ORM-challenge/README.md

 ## Walkthrough
 [Link to walkthrough video](https://watch.screencastify.com/v/HwvaWRREJa30bVe2bIQ8)
 ## Credits
 I used resources like Stack Overflow and Modzilla to help me get a better understanding of what I was working with.
+I also got help from my instructor in office hours to figure out seed file problem.

 ## License
 This application is under the MIT license.